dragonfly/dragonfly/README.md

 **Installing in a Python Virtual Environment:**
 Dragonfly can be pip installed in a python virtualenv.
+In Python2, you can follow the steps below.
+In Python3, replace  `$ virtualenv env` with `$ python3 -m venv env`.
+You can similarly install via source by creating/sourcing the virtualenv and following the steps above.
 ```bash
 $ virtualenv env
 $ source env/bin/activate
 (env)$ pip install numpy
 (env)$ pip install git+https://github.com/dragonfly/dragonfly.git
 ```
-You can similarly install via source by creating/sourcing the virtualenv and following the steps above.

 **Requirements:**